kaltura/kaltura-player-android/README.md

 Application can use the warmup connections for its specific `CDN` servers URLs where the medias are hosted so a connection to the hosts will be opened and ready for use so all handshake process will be saved and media playback will be faster.

-There should be only one URL per host, and the URLs should resolve to a valid pathnames.
+There should be only one URL per host, and the URLs should resolve to a valid path names.
 A good choice might be `favicon.ico` or `crossdomain.xml` after the host name.

 If application wants to use connection warmer mechanism then this call will be placed at the time of application Launch or in the project's `Application` class file.